What to Do With an Extra Paycheck (or Bonus) to Actually Build Wealth

 Why Extra Paychecks Are Secret Weapons for Wealth

-2. A Low-Stakes Wealth Move
+2. A Low-Stakes Move With Long-Term Upside

 Kill the High-Interest Monsters First

-3. Avoid the Minimum Trap
+3. Don’t Get Stuck in the Minimum Payment Trap

 Pad Your Emergency Fund Like a Pro